·

 If your architecture allows, leave wooden ceiling beams exposed to add a sense of height and a strong farmhouse character.
 The dark, raw wood against a crisp white ceiling provides a stunning visual contrast that feels both cozy and architecturally grand.

 In modern builds, you can add decorative faux-wood beams to achieve the same look without the need for major structural changes.
-This design element anchors the room, making it feel like a centuries-old French home that has been beautifully preserved for today.
+This design element anchors the room, making it feel like a centuries-old French home that has been beautifully preserved for modern living.

 10#.
 Scalloped Edges and Romantic Details

 Incorporate subtle feminine details like scalloped edges on your vanity backsplash or a ruffled linen skirt under the sink.
-These soft curves break up the straight lines of the room, adding a playful and romantic touch that is quintessential French.
+These soft, gentle curves break up the rigid straight lines of the room, adding a playful and romantic touch that is quintessential French.

-Look for accessories with etched glass patterns or lace-trimmed hand towels to further enhance the delicate and curated feel.
-It is these small, thoughtful details that transform a functional bathroom into a charming and personalized French Country retreat.
+Look for accessories with etched glass patterns or lace-trimmed hand towels to further enhance the delicate, curated, and high-end feel.
+It is these small, thoughtful, and intentional details that transform a purely functional bathroom into a charming, deeply personalized French Country retreat.

 11#.
 Pedestal Sinks with Vintage Lines

 If you have a smaller space, opt for a classic porcelain pedestal sink with softened edges and traditional fluting.
-This choice frees up floor space and maintains a light, airy feeling that is essential for a romantic French aesthetic.
+This choice frees up valuable floor space and maintains a light, airy feeling that is essential for a romantic, refined French aesthetic.

-Pairing the sink with a bridge-style faucet in polished nickel creates a sophisticated look that feels like a historic hotel.
-The simple silhouette of a pedestal sink allows your wall decor and flooring to remain the main visual focus of the room.
+Pairing the sink with a bridge-style faucet in polished nickel creates a sophisticated look that feels like a historic, high-end European hotel.
+The simple, elegant silhouette of a pedestal sink allows your wall decor and flooring to remain the main visual focus of the room.

 12#.
 Linen Cafe Curtains for Soft Privacy

-Hang half-length cafe curtains made from high-quality linen to provide privacy while letting the upper half of the window flood with light.
-The natural drape of the fabric adds a soft, tactile element that balances the hard surfaces of the tile and stone.
+Hang half-length cafe curtains made from high-quality linen to provide privacy while letting the upper half of the window flood with natural light.
+The natural, relaxed drape of the fabric adds a soft, tactile element that beautifully balances the harder, colder surfaces of your tile and stone.

-Choose neutral colors like ivory, oatmeal, or a subtle pinstripe to keep the window treatment feeling fresh and understated.
-Linen is a durable and breathable material that thrives in humid bathroom environments while adding a touch of rustic charm.
+Choose neutral colors like ivory, oatmeal, or a subtle pinstripe to keep the window treatment feeling fresh, understated, and timeless.
+Linen is a durable, breathable material that thrives in humid bathroom environments while adding an essential touch of rustic, French Country charm.

 13#.
 Freestanding Wood Armoires for Storage

 Instead of modern built-ins, use a freestanding wooden armoire or a glass-front cabinet to house your linens and toiletries.
-A tall piece of furniture adds a sense of verticality and grandeur, making the bathroom feel more like a curated living space.
+A tall, substantial piece of furniture adds a sense of verticality and grandeur, making your bathroom feel more like a curated, sophisticated living space.

-Paint the cabinet in a distressed “duck egg” blue or sage green to introduce a soft splash of color to the room.
-The glass doors allow you to display pretty perfume bottles and rolled towels, keeping your storage both functional and decorative.
+Paint the cabinet in a distressed “duck egg” blue or a soft sage green to introduce a refreshing, gentle splash of color to the room.
+The glass doors allow you to artfully display pretty perfume bottles, apothecary jars, and neatly rolled white towels, keeping your storage both highly functional and beautifully decorative.

 14#.
 Wall Sconces with Fabric Shades

-Install a pair of elegant wall sconces on either side of your vanity mirror to provide soft, flattering light for your morning routine.
-Choosing fixtures with small pleated fabric shades adds a classic European touch that feels much warmer than exposed bulbs.
+Install a pair of elegant wall sconces on either side of your vanity mirror to provide soft, flattering light for your daily morning routine.
+Choosing fixtures with small, delicate pleated fabric shades adds a classic European touch that feels significantly warmer and more inviting than harsh, exposed bulbs.

-The fabric softens the light, creating a cozy “boudoir” atmosphere that is perfect for a relaxing evening wind-down.
-Metal finishes like antiqued brass or silver work best to maintain the vintage-inspired charm of the French Country style.
+The fabric gently softens the light, creating a cozy “boudoir” atmosphere that is perfect for a relaxing evening wind-down or a quiet start to the day.
+Metal finishes like antiqued brass, polished nickel, or brushed silver work best to maintain the vintage-inspired charm of your French Country style.

 15#.
 Ladder Racks for Towel Display